 - In the Outlander series, Brianna loses her virginity to Roger, and then gets raped the next day.
 It takes awhile to figure out who her baby's daddy is.

-- Dezi in Darkover 's mother boinked about six different guys while wasted one night, none of whom will claim him as his own.
+- Dezi in Darkover 's mother boinked about six different guys while wasted one night, none of whom will claim him as his own (well, one of them was going to claim him as a son, but didn't live long enough to do it).
 Dezi is really, really pissed about that.

 - Maximum Ride: The Director of Itex claims that she is Max's mother.
 Turns out that the Director is only the one who designed Max, and that Dr. Martinez is Max's actual mother.
-Jeb Batchelder, a Reverse Mole, turns out to be Max's father.
+Jeb Batchelder, The Mole, turns out to be Max's father.

 - In Zadie Smith's White Teeth, Irie has to accept she may never know which man is her baby's father: the two possible candidates are identical twins, so DNA testing wouldn't help.